nss-day-cohort-46/How-to-Ask-for-Help/.github/ISSUE_TEMPLATE/help-ticket.md

 ---
 name: HELP TICKET
 about: use for getting guidance and consultation from your instruction team
-title: HELP TICKET
+title: "[HELP TICKET]"
 labels: ''
-assignees: Scott47
+assignees: ''

 ---